 "Humor, Heuristics, and Oppression" at the Annual Meeting of the IOWA PHILOSOPHICAL SOCIETY October 20, 2012 Drake University Des Moines, IA.

-'"In Praise of Habit" will be presented at the William James Society session at the American Philosophical Association Central Division Meeting in Chicago on 27 February 2014.
+'"In Praise of Habit" was presented at the William James Society session at the American Philosophical Association Central Division Meeting in Chicago on 27 February 2014.

 "Why Isn't Abraham Traumatized?
 Fear and Trembling, Trauma, and the Wonder of Faith" (paper presentation), Wisconsin Philosophical Association Annual Conference, 05 April 2013, UW-Madison